Skip to main content

 Supervision is your life insurance

 If you deploy AI in your company, make sure you have implemented the three safeguard levels before launch.
 This is the only way to transform AI from a risk into a strategic asset.
+The free template that cost €24,700 is the perfect example of what happens when you skip this step.

 Additional Resources